queuedpixel/stimulus-package/readme.md

 Specify the player name as the first argument of the command: `/stimulus [player name]`

-The command will display your stimulus information if you don't specify a player name.
+The command will display your stimulus payment information if you don't specify a player name.

 ### `/wealth`